nais/doc/docs/security/auth/maskinporten/README.md

 # Maskinporten

-!!! warning "Limited Availability"
-    This feature is only available in [team namespaces](../../../clusters/team-namespaces.md)

 [Maskinporten](https://docs.digdir.no/maskinporten_overordnet.html) is a service provided by DigDir that allows API providers to securely enforce server-to-server authorization of their exposed APIs using OAuth 2.0 JWT grants.

 The NAIS platform provides support for declarative registration of Maskinporten resources.
 These cover two distinct use cases: